Evaluation and LLM-Guided Learning of ICD Coding Rationales: Related Work

 \section{Related Work}

-\paragraph{Rationale Snippets.} In one of the seminal studies on model explainability in clinical coding, \citet{mullenbach2018explainable} focus on extracting the most influential text snippets associated with predicted labels based on the importance values (attention weights) to $n$-grams in the input document assigned by the attention mechanism.
-They also extract rationales with the highest cosine similarity to code descriptions and take them as an additional explanation. \citet{lovelace2020dynamically} follow the same idea, but apply attention mechanisms over multiple convolutional filters of different lengths, which allow them to consider variable spans of text. \citet{yuan2021graph} also highlight the words based on the attention weights. \citet{dong2021explainable} build a Hierarchical Label-wise Attention Network (HLAN), which has label-wise word-level and sentence-level attention mechanisms, providing more comprehensive explanations for each label by highlighting key words and sentences in the discharge summaries. \citet{wang2022novel} visualise the attention distribution to provide explanations.
-Similarly, \citet{gao2024optimising} design heatmap visualisation to help coders better understand the inference logic from EMR text.
+\paragraph{Rationale Snippets.} In one of the seminal studies on model explainability in clinical coding, \citet{mullenbach2018explainable} focus on extracting the most influential text snippets associated with predicted labels based on the importance values (attention weights) to $n$-grams in the discharge summaries. \citet{lovelace2020dynamically} follow the same idea, but apply attention mechanisms over multiple convolutional filters of different lengths, which allow them to consider variable spans of text. \citet{dong2021explainable} build a Hierarchical Label-wise Attention Network (HLAN), which has label-wise word-level and sentence-level attention mechanisms, providing more comprehensive explanations for each label by highlighting key words and sentences. \citet{wang2022novel} visualise the attention distribution to provide explanations.
+Similarly, \citet{gao2024optimising} design heatmap visualisation to help coders better understand the inference logic from the notes.

-\paragraph{Evaluation Methods.} \citet{mullenbach2018explainable} evaluated the models' effectiveness in identifying highly informative rationales by a physician's assessment. \citet{kim2022can} assessed explainability using human-grounded evaluation, where annotators rated each explanation rationale for a predicted code as highly informative, informative, or irrelevant. \citet{van2022patient} evaluated explainability by faithfulness and conducted a manual analysis to judge whether highlighted tokens and prototypical patients aided decision‑making.
-They only focused on three disease codes and compared the proposed model to post-hoc explanation methods, rather than other ICD coding baselines.
-For clinical coding the only existing rationale-annotated resource is (MDACE) \citet{cheng2023mdace}.
-It evaluates the rationale extraction methods by exact and position independent token/span match.
+\paragraph{Evaluation Methods and Rationale Learning.} \citet{mullenbach2018explainable} evaluate the models' effectiveness in identifying highly informative rationales by a physician's assessment. \citet{kim2022can} assess explainability using human-grounded evaluation, where annotators rate each explanation rationale for a predicted code as highly informative, informative, or irrelevant. \citet{van2022patient} evaluate the explainability by faithfulness and conduct a manual analysis to judge whether highlighted tokens and prototypical patients aided decision‑making.
+These studies primarily focus on evaluating the attention-based rationales. \citet{edin2024unsupervised} additionally assess the explainability of gradient-based and perturbation-based rationales.
+Furhtermore, both \citet{cheng2023mdace} and \citet{edin2024unsupervised} investigate whether rationales can be learned jointly with the main task of ICD coding (multi-objective), but their approaches are constrained by the small size of the dataset and the limited set of labels that it covers.